Prosecuting Attorney – prosecutes habitual criminals and murder cases in Circuit, Superior I and II

 Deputy Prosecutor – assigned to Circuit Court

-Ms. Lahrman joined the Wayne County Prosecutor’s Office in 2011.
+Ms. Drake joined the Wayne County Prosecutor’s Office in 2011.
 She graduated summa cum laude from Georgetown College, Georgetown, Kentucky, in 1999 with a B.A. degree in Political Science and graduated from the Indiana University School of Law-Bloomington in 2003.
 Following graduation, April worked in private practice before focusing on criminal law, joining the Wayne County Public Defender’s Office in 2009.
 Assigned to the Wayne County Circuit Court as Deputy Prosecutor, she handles all levels of Felony cases filed in that Court.
 She is a member of the Wayne County Bar Association, formerly serving as Secretary, as well as a member of the Wayne County Community Corrections Committee.
-Ms. Lahrman is married with a young son.

 Deputy Prosecutor – assigned to Circuit Court, Superior I & II

 Ms. Lane has been a deputy prosecuting attorney with the Child Support Division of the Wayne County Prosecutor’s Office since 2004.
 In her capacity as deputy prosecuting attorney, she is assigned to the Wayne County IV-D Court, where she prosecutes civil actions to establish, modify, and enforce child support obligations and establish paternity.
 Prior to her current position, she served as associate attorney at Gardner, Sayre & Weikart for three years, and as an Equal Justice Fellow at Indiana Legal Services for two years.
 Ms. Lane graduated from the University of Kentucky in 1994 with a B.A. in English, and she received her law degree from Indiana University-Bloomington in 1998.
 She is a member of the Wayne County Bar Associate and attends the Hagerstown First United Methodist Church.